vladignatyev/flutter_ads_core_plugin/README.md

 YOU ARE NOT GRANTED TO USE AND TO DISTRIBUTE THIS SOFTWARE FOR ANY PURPOSE WITHOUT PRIOR NOTICE FROM TAPLIKA DOO, MONTENEGRO.

-Please obtain permission by inquiry: taplikame@gmail.com
+Please obtain permission by inquiry to: taplikame@gmail.com

 Taplika DOO (c) 2022-2023